lo-ferris/orbit/README.md

 Orbit speaks ActivityPub, an open federation protocol powering many Fediverse applications.

 This project is in the very early development stages, and will evolve rapidly as time goes on.
-PRs and contributors are welcome to pitch in and create a truly open and decentralized alternative to popular photo sharing social networks.
+PRs and contributors are welcome to pitch in and create a truly open and decentralized forum and social network.

 # Supported Features